emabee/flexi_logger/README.md

 Note: `log` is needed because `flexi_logger` plugs into the standard Rust logging facade given by the [log crate](https://crates.io/crates/log), and you use the ```log``` macros to write log lines from your code.

+## Versions

+Version "0.18" is a significant API revision and brings incompatible changes!

+See the [change log](https://github.com/emabee/flexi_logger/blob/master/CHANGELOG.md) for more details.

 ## Code examples